Sage Homes

 You can find lots more information about Universal Credit here - Universal Credit: What Universal Credit is - GOV.UK

-All benefit claimants will be moved over to Universal Credit by the end of 2024.
-The process was temporarily halted due to COVID-19 but resumed from 9 May 2022 and will be a gradual process to start with.
-Claimants will be notified of when they will be asked to move to Universal Credit so as to complete the process by 2024.
+All benefit claimants will be moved over to Universal Credit by the end of March 2026.
+Claimants will be notified of when they will be asked to move to Universal Credit..

 Everyone moving over from legacy benefits will have their entitlement to Universal Credit assessed against their current claims, with top up payments available for eligible claimants whose entitlement would have been reduced because of the change – ensuring they receive the same entitlement as on a legacy system.
 These will continue unless their circumstances alter.